cfyjoanna/modNUS/README.md

 To start running, open the terminal and check that you have Node.js by running `node -v`, then run `npm start` to start the application on a local host in your browser.

 If the error `Missing script: "start"` appears, make sure you are in the correct directory.
 (You may have to enter an extra `cd modnus-master` in the terminal.)
-If not, try running `npm install react-scripts --save`.

 ## Features